Culture of Melbourne: Music

-More recent notable Melbourne acts include Rogue Traders, Taxiride, Missy Higgins, Madison Avenue, Anthony Callea and The Living End.
+Melbourne's lively rock and pop music scene has fostered many internationally renowned artists, including Rogue Traders, Taxiride, Missy Higgins, Madison Avenue, Anthony Callea and The Living End.
 Melbourne-based television shows Young Talent Time and Neighbours gave many singers a launching pad to international success.
 Local talents to come from these shows include Kylie Minogue, Dannii Minogue, Tina Arena, Jamie Redfern and Jason Donovan.
 Another Music TV show that began in Melbourne was Turn It Up!
 It was first shown on Melbourne's Channel 31 and then relayed via satellite and rebroadcast terrestrially to major TV networks in over 22 countries.
 The show had the second largest viewing audience around the world, beaten only by the audience of American Bandstand.
 In one episode, the show presented Melbournes annual festival Moomba to a world audience.

+Melbourne's metal scene has given rise to acts such as Disembowelment, Ne Obliviscaris, Be'lakor and Deströyer 666.

 Media

-Melbourne has two major daily newspapers, Rupert Murdoch's Herald Sun and the Fairfax owned The Age.
-A national Australian newspaper has a Victorian issue and is also published by Murdoch.
-Several weekly magazines are published by Murdochs' News Corp.
-As News Corp holds over 50 million shares in Fairfax, there is no daily newspaper in Melbourne free of Rupert Murdoch's media empire.
+Melbourne has two major daily newspapers, News Corp Australia's Herald Sun and the Nine Entertainment owned The Age.
+A national Australian newspaper has a Victorian issue and is also published by News Corp.
+Several weekly magazines are published by News Corp.
 There are three commercial television networks: Seven, Nine and Ten; and three public: the ABC, SBS and a community television channel, C31.
 Leader Newspapers is Australia's largest publisher of community newspapers, distributing 33 local papers across Melbourne suburbs.
 More community newspapers are published by Fairfax Community Newspapers, and the Star News Group.